Tamara Eteimo

 Tamara Eteimo (born July 24, 1987) also known by her stage name Tamara Jones, is a Nigerian R&B singer-songwriter and Actor.
 Since her Nollywood film debut in 2011, right after she won the seventh edition of the Next Movie Star reality show, the actress has appeared in over 50 films.
 She was ranked second in Charles Novia's annual rankings of Nollywood actresses for 2013 and has been nominated for numerous awards.

 Eteimo completed her primary and secondary school education in Port Harcourt before enrolling at the University of Port Harcourt to study Theatre Arts.
 As of May 2010, she had released singles "Vibrate" and "Na Only you" from her debut studio album.
 She won the 2013 Next Movie Star winner and she claims to be eyeing the oscar award.

+Early Life & Education

+Tamara Eteimo (born July 24, 1987), also known by her stage name Tamara Jones, is a Nigerian R&B singer-songwriter and actress.

+Eteimo completed her primary and secondary education in Port Harcourt, Rivers State, before proceeding to the University of Port Harcourt to study Theatre Arts.

+Career

+In an interview with The Punch, Eteimo stated that despite the challenges of maintaining consistency in Nollywood, she considers acting her primary passion and could not quit the profession.